OSNEXUS/flocker-driver/README.md

 # OSNEXUS QuantaStor plugin for ClusterHQ/Flocker
-Flocker storage driver for Quantastor from OSNEXUS ClusterHQ/Flocker provides an easy way for Docker containers to persist data.
+Flocker storage driver for QuantaStor from OSNEXUS ClusterHQ/Flocker provides an easy way for Docker containers to persist data.
 OSNEXUS QuantaStor plugin for Flocker provides fast, local and persistent data for Docker containers.

 # Description
 QuantaStor is a unified Software Defined Storage (SDS) platform designed to scale up and out to make storage management easy while reducing overall enterprise storage costs.
-More information about Quantastor can be found at (http://www.osnexus.com/storage-appliance-os)
+More information about QuantaStor can be found at (http://www.osnexus.com/storage-appliance-os)

 OSNEXUS QuantaStor plugin also supports Flocker Storage profiles (Gold, Silver and Bronze).
 Details regarding Flocker Storage Profiles can be found on the ClusterHQ site at -